 As far as box sets go, The (English) Beat’s short but memorable career was at last immortalized on The Complete Beat, a five-disc offering featuring each of the band’s three albums plus a disc of remixes and another of Peel Session performances and a handful of recordings from 1982's Special Beat Service tour.

 The remasters sparkle.
 The live recordings animate.
-I am overjoyed the Beat’s honking, propulsive ska is born anew.
+I am overjoyed that the Beat’s honking, propulsive ska is born anew.

 Finally, here are my favorite albums of 2012: